Skip to main content

 Starting a plan with --start is always allowed, regardless of protection settings.
 Stopping a plan with --stop depends on the plan’s protection level:

-Plans with Random Character or Forced protection cannot be stopped from the command line.
+Plans with Random Character or Enforced protection cannot be stopped from the command line.
 This is intentional — these protection modes are designed to prevent you from bypassing your own plans.

 Checking Exit Codes